 “I only hope that Jamaican radio can learn that when a youth has talent, you have to give him some love,” he said to Jamaican website Loop Jamaica.
 “I have almost three albums with Dalton, and his songs stimulate the mind.’

 In a Facebook post, Dalton wrote, “Talk to me about being one of the most sought-after vocalists in Jamaica.”

 Sounds like fighting talk.
-But could this be enough to get Dalton through to the live shows?
+But could this be enough to get Dalton the X Factor crown?